-A land application area for onsite wastewater management must satisfy all of the following:

-- (a) horizontal separation distance from high water mark or from the top of bank of a watercourse or lake must satisfy all of the following: - (i) be no less than 15 m, - (ii) effluent must be no less than secondary treated effluent standard and applied through a subsurface land application system, - (iii) the average gradient is no more than 16 degrees; - b) vertical separation distance from the water table must satisfy all of the following: - (i) be no less than 0.6 m, (whether 'in ground' or by use of a raised bed), - (ii) effluent must be no less than secondary treated effluent standard and applied through a subsurface land application system.
+A2 P2 No acceptable solution.
+Mitigation measures, if required, must satisfy all of the following: be sufficient to ensure habitable rooms will be protected from flooding and will be able to adapt as sea levels rise; not have a significant effect on flood flow. (b) Р3 A3 A land application area for onsite wastewater A land application area for onsite wastewater management must comply with all of the management must satisfy all of the following: following: (a) horizontal separation distance from high (a) horizontal separation distance from high water mark or from the top of bank of a water mark or from the top of bank of a watercourse or lake must satisfy all of the watercourse or lake must be no less than following: 100 m; be no less than 15 m, (i) (b) vertical separation distance from the water effluent must be no less than table must be no less than 1.5 m. secondary treated effluent standard and applied through a subsurface land application system, (iii) the average gradient is no more than 16 degrees; vertical separation distance from the water table must satisfy all of the following: be no less than 0.6 m, (whether 'in ground' or by use of a raised bed), effluent must be no less than secondary treated effluent standard